Amsterdam Schiphol Airport Layover Guide

 Time available between your flights - You need at least 4 hours transit time to comfortably reach the city.
 4 hours may be a bit of a rush, whilst 6-7 hours would hopefully allow a more stress-free visit.

-Note there are also transfer desks and self-service KLM transfer kiosks in each main pier where you can get info and/or check-in for your next flight.
+As most of the transfer passengers will be flying KLM or Skyteam partners, there are transfer desks and self-service KLM transfer kiosks in each main pier where you can get info and/or check-in for your next flight.

 Luggage - For layovers it is optimal to have your luggage already checked through to your next destination.
 Allow extra time if you need to collect, store and re-check bags.